jmashuque/openmw-batch-script-android-windows/README.md

 <br>After editing the values, save the batch file then run it.
 That's it, now go out there and enjoy your own beautiful world of Morrowind, on your phone!

-Read the comments in the batch file for further information, you will find several neat features.
+<br>Read the comments in the batch file for further information, you will find several neat features.
 I suggest Notepad++ for modifying .cfg and .bat files.
 Get it <strong><a href="https://notepad-plus-plus.org/downloads/">here</a></strong>.
 Folder and file names are case sensitive.
 Download the apps from the links above.
 You will have to change the folder value for an app if a new release comes out, you change the default folder name, or you place the app somewhere else.

 <h3>Current Version: 0.2.1</h3>